What Does it Take to Be a Word Processor or Typist?

 |District of Columbia||$50,920|

-What Tools & Technology do Word Processors and Typists Use?
+Tools & Technologies Used by Word Processors and Typists

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Word Processors and Typists: